 In order to measure it, you have to divide the number of daily visitors to your site by the number of people who buy (or if you’re measuring how many people sign up to a list, by that number), then take the answer and divide that by a 100 to get the percentage.

 So another quick example would be if my website gets 1,000 visits a day, and makes an average of 50 sales everyday, then my conversion rate is 5%.
 Some places have a different calculations for measuring it, but I like my version better.
+By the way, if you want to know how to get traffic to your site, here is a good article for this.

 Now conversion rates aren’t always exact, especially if you take into consideration where you’re getting your information from.